Short Bio Vera Brittain (1893-1970)

 In 1925 she married George Catlin, a political scientist and philosopher.
 They had a son, John and daughter, Shirley Williams (who became Labour cabinet minister).

 Her first novel was published in 1923, The Dark Tide.
-Her best-selling Testament of Youth was published in 1933, by Victor Gollanz.
+Her best-selling Testament of Youth was published in 1933, by Victor Gollancz.
 It was published against a backdrop of increasing political agitation which gave her account more political interest.

 In the 1920s, she became a speaker for the League of Nations society and was dismayed when the League was unable to deal with the issues that arose in the 1930s.
 By the late 1930s, she was increasingly moved towards a pacifist position, and pledged herself to the Anglican Pacifist fellowship and the Peace Pledge Union.